phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.add_feature.md

 * `component` (string, optional): name of the component to attach the feature.
 Note: only optional if only a single possibility otherwise.
 * `feature` (string, optional): name of the newly-created feature.
+* `overwrite` (boolean, optional, default=False): whether to overwrite an existing feature with the same `feature` tag.
+If False, an error will be raised.
 * `**kwargs`: default values for any of the newly-created parameters (passed directly to the matched callabled function).